Contact:

 4. Pattern: tighter in hard, isotropic rock; wider where distinct discontinuities are present.

 Careful marking of the rock surface and checks for voids, moisture, and loose areas reduce risks such as wedge kickback or uncontrolled edge breakouts.
+Where access is limited or geometries are complex, templates and depth stops support repeatable positioning and consistent outcomes.

 Work preparation and safety on exposed rock faces

 Before starting, remove loose blocks, identify water inflows, and secure potentially unstable overhangs.
 The rock surface is cleaned to reveal drill starting points, joint traces, and bedding.
 In areas with bearing concrete or attachments, exposure often begins with concrete demolition shear before proceeding in the rock itself with hydraulic splitter.
 Safety measures (safety nets, exclusion zones, dust suppression and noise reduction measures) must be adapted to the location and geology.
+Documented risk assessments, tool inspections, and clear communication procedures further reduce incident potential on steep or high faces.

 Rock surfaces in tunnel construction and underground

 Underground, rock surfaces are often temporarily secured with shotcrete.
 During removal or reprofiling, a gentle transition between concrete and rock is essential: concrete demolition shear enable stepwise removal of shotcrete down to exposed rock; subsequent excavation or trimming is often done with rock wedge splitter to minimize vibrations and disturbance of the rock mass.
 Where installations (pipelines, steel section) lie on the rock surface, supplementary cutting or shearing processes are used to avoid damaging the rock.
+Checks for debonding behind shotcrete, water-bearing seams, and stress concentrations around openings inform the sequence and intensity of removal.

-Rock surface in natural stone extraction
+Rock surfaces in natural stone extraction

 In quarries, the rock surface serves as extraction face, berm, or block edge.
 Splitting along bedding and joint planes creates block geometries with high dimensional accuracy.
 The combination of borehole planning, hydraulic splitter, and controlled approach to the free surface enables low-vibration extraction.
 Careful surface guidance reduces microcracks in the remaining mass and improves the quality of raw blocks.
+Bench layout, seasonally varying moisture, and temperature gradients are factored in to keep yields high and overbreak low.

 Surface treatment for subsequent measures